John Hales (theologian): Early life

 He was born in St. James' parish, Bath, on 19 April 1584.
 His father, John Hales, had an estate at Highchurch, near Bath, and was steward to the Horner family.
-After passing through the Bath grammar school, Hales went on 16 April 1597 as a scholar of Corpus Christi College, Oxford and graduated B.A. on 9 July 1603.
+After passing through the Bath grammar school, King Edwards, Hales went on 16 April 1597 as a scholar of Corpus Christi College, Oxford at the age of thirteen and graduated B.A. on 9 July 1603.
 He came to the notice of Sir Henry Savile, and was elected as a fellow of Merton College in 1605.
 He took orders; shone as a preacher, though not for his voice; and graduated M. A. on 20 June 1609.
 At Merton he distinguished himself as lecturer in Greek; he is said by Clarendon to have been largely responsible for Savile's edition of Chrysostom (1610–13).
 In 1612 he became public lecturer on Greek to the university.
 Next year he delivered (29 March) a funeral oration on Sir Thomas Bodley.
 Soon after (24 May) he was admitted fellow of Eton College, of which Savile was Provost.
 He was Regius Professor of Greek in 1615.